wp-plugins/timespan/readme.txt

 The plugin ships with default settings, but allows you to change everything from: the message shown for a post that will take less than one minute; the message shown for any post over 1 minute; and the words-per-minute used to calculate the reading time.

+= Setup =

+Once the plugin is activated, you have two options: you can include it in your theme files (handy for WordPress developers), or you can let us do all the heavy lifting with automagic setup.

+= Include TimeSpan in Your Theme Files =

+1. Head over to the TimeSpan menu under Settings
+2. Fill out the options on that page
+3. Place the shortcode [time-span] wherever you'd like the data to show up in your theme file (e.g. page-home.php).
+4. Click the blue "Save Changes" button.

+That's it!

+= Automagic Setup =

+The Automagic Setup will automatically insert the calculated time to read at the top of each of your posts.
+Here's how to do that:

+1. Head over to the TimeSpan menu under Settings
+2. Fill out the options on that page
+3. Check the box at the bottom labeled "Automatically insert the time to read at the top of Posts".
+4. Click the blue "Save Changes" button.

+That's it!

 == Description ==

 The plugin ships with default settings, but allows you to change everything from: the message shown for a post that will take less than one minute; the message shown for any post over 1 minute; and the words-per-minute used to calculate the reading time.